immauss/rev-prox/Readme.md

 - - - -
 For now, you can get a container running with the rev-prox.sh script.
 You'll need to run it as root or with sudo.

-Step 1: Check the rev-prox.rc.tmpl in ./config Modify as needed
+Step 1: Check the rev-prox.rc in ./config Modify as needed

 Step 2: sudo ./rev-prox.sh -C config